DavidAnson/markdownlint/doc/Rules.md

 line length.
 This allows you to still include items such as long URLs without being forced to break them in the middle.

-You also have the option to exclude this rule for code blocks and tables.
-To do this, set the `code_blocks` and/or `tables` parameters to false.
+You have the option to exclude this rule for code blocks, tables, or headers.
+To do so, set the `code_blocks`, `tables`, or `headers` parameter(s) to false.

 Code blocks are included in this rule by default since it is often a requirement for document readability, and tentatively compatible with code